“Missandei Deserves Better:” Loving Blackness through Critical (Anti)Fan Uptakes and Disruptakes

 Critical uptakes of Missandei’s character and execution, though, align with Thomas’ call for “critical counterstorytelling for a digital age” (p.
 10), in which emancipation is the final step in this Dark Other narrative arc.
 The Black characters Thomas centers her book around such as Rue from The Hunger Games and Gwen from Merlin, are rarely offered this emancipation.
 It is up to fans and critical counterstorytellers to reimagine their emancipation through the use of critical uptakes.
 How, then, are critical fans already imagining and taking up Missandei’s emancipation?

 One digital space to examine “loving blackness” is the #DemThrones hashtag is used across Twitter, Instagram, and other platforms.
 Black fans and fans who are allies/accomplices used #DemThrones while the show was airing in order to live Tweet their reactions to their show as well as find like-minded fans.
 Florini (2019) describes #DemThrones fans as “able to shift their contributions to a parallel timeline, separating themselves from the fans using the official hashtags while still allowing them to utilize Twitter for synchronous coviewing.”
-Black fans often carve out spaces separate from fandoms that are either predominantly white or replicate white supremacy, whether through the implementation of hashtags or creation of other media, like podcasting.
-AO3 does not always offer the same counterspace that other digital platforms offer, as you can read further about in COMING SOON.
+Black fans often carve out spaces separate from fandoms that are either predominantly White or replicate white supremacy, whether through the implementation of hashtags or creation of other media, like podcasting.
+AO3 does not always offer the same counterspace that other digital platforms offer, as the data demonstrates how fans may uphold — even accidentally — white supremacy.
 However, there are fan authors who perform critical upakes on AO3, challenging the white supremacy laced in both GOT and the GOT AO3 fandom.

 “The Liberated Voice”: Cases of fans’ critical uptakes